-Dr. Gill is currently the Chair of the Diversity Action Committee for the Society for Ethnomusicology (SEM).
-She has previously served as the Chair of the Medical Ethnomusicology special interest group and as a SEM Council Member (2013-2016).
+From 2017-2020, Dr. Gill served as the Chair of the Diversity Action Committee for the Society for Ethnomusicology (SEM).
+She has previously served as the Chair of the Medical Ethnomusicology special interest group (2012-2015) and as a SEM Council Member (2013-2016).

-As a kanun (Middle Eastern trapezoidal zither) player committed to the study of Ottoman-Turkish classical and Mevlevi music traditions, Dr. Gill has performed on radio and television programs and in concert halls in Turkey, the United States, and in multiple cities in Europe.
+As a kanun (trapezoidal zither) artist committed to remaining a student of Ottoman art, Turkish classical, and Mevlevi music traditions, Dr. Gill has performed on radio and television programs and in concert halls throughout Turkey, the United States, and in multiple cities in Europe.
 She continues to perform nationally as a solo recitalist with kanun and voice.